The joys of being a Creighton mom

 Lives in: El Dorado, California

-Children: Olivia Dishno, junior in the College of Arts and Sciences; Morgan Dishno, BS’19, M2 in the School of Medicine
+Children: Olivia Dishno, senior in the College of Arts and Sciences; Morgan Dishno, BS’19, now a student in the School of Medicine

 One of Marleen's favorite Creighton-related memories is going to the Dominican Republic to work alongside one of her daughters, who was working as a student coordinator for a summer health clinic.